 Crested Baseball Plant, Crested Sea Urchin

-Euphorbia obesa f. cristata is a very rare, crested form of Euphorbia obesa.
-It is a fascinating, succulent plant with strong, dark green, fan-shaped branches, forming a snaky ridge or crowded cluster.
+Euphorbia obesa 'Cristata' is a fascinating succulent plant with strong, dark green, fan-shaped branches, forming a snaky ridge or crowded cluster.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).